wildltr/ptranking/README.md

 - For Yahoo!
 LETOR, the query-level normalization is already done.

+- For Istella!
+LETOR, the query-level normalization is **not conducted yet**.
+We note that ISTELLA contains extremely large features, e.g., 1.79769313486e+308, we replace features of this kind with a constant 1000000.

 ## PT-Ranking currently supports to ingest data with the LibSVM formats

 - LETOR datasets in LibSVM format